 Welcome to the FSF home page.
 The NERC Field Spectroscopy Facility is located in GeoSciences at the University of Edinburgh and its management is now overseen by NCEO on behalf of NERC.

 Included in this site are links to all relevant loan application and user information.
-Please follow the links on the left hand menu.
+Please follow the links in the above menu.
 Do not hesitate to contact us if you have any questions or require any further information not available on this site.

 We look forward to seeing you in Edinburgh at some time...
 The FSF Team